fwauters/Test-Area/readme.md

 # Welcome in my Test Area !

-*This repo is ment for me to practice code and test some stuff*
+*This repo is meant for me to practice code and test some stuff*

 ## [Title coming soon]